antoniomy82/antoniomy82/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on update my Kotlin proyects to MVVM architecture and I´m learning clean architecture.
-- 😄 ...Also searching a new job.
+- 😄 ...
+Searching a new job.